A Bilingual Dictionary of Words & Phrases

 Look up a word (Example: শারদীয় or Tea):

-Type in English or Bengali (click once on the search box and options will be available) or use the automatic transliteration option.
-In order to switch transliteration off, please click once on the Bengali letter বা
+Type in English or Bengali (using the automatic transliteration option).
+To switch transliteration off, please click once on the Bengali letter বা

 "...serendipity, in dictionaries, is a most splendid thing indeed..."[Simon Winchester]